Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

 \subsection{Implementation Details of the Empirical Application}

-To implement our proposed methodology, we first regenerated all 336 arguments used in the experiment of \cite{blumenau_variable_2022} using the three different LLMs: (1) LLaMA3 with 8 billion parameters, (2) LLaMA3.3 with 8 billion parameters, and (3) Gemma 3 with 1 billion parameters.
+To implement our proposed methodology, we first regenerated all 336 arguments using the three different LLMs: (1) LLaMA3 with eight billion parameters, (2) LLaMA3.3 with seventy billion parameters, and (3) Gemma3 with one billion parameters.
 Similar to the first application, we extracted the internal representation of each argument.
-The dimensions of internal representation $\bR_i$ are different across models: 4096 for LLaMA3 with 8 billion parameters, 8192 for LLaMA3.3 with 70 billion parameters, and 1152 for Gemma 3 with 1 billion parameters.
-Even though the dimensions are different, since all internal representations deterministically regenerate each arguments, they should contain all the information contained in the texts and should yield the similar estimates.
-Using the same neural network architecture as in the previous two applications, we fine-tuned both the outcome model and the deconfounder within the semiparametric structural model (see Equation~\eqref{structural}).
-We implemented the constraint in the optimization problem (Equation~\eqref{opt_latent}) by demeaning the estimated outcome model, ensuring its average is zero.
+The dimensions of internal representation $\bR_i$ are different across models: 4096 for LLaMA3--8B, 8192 for LLaMA3.3--70B, and 1152 for Gemma3--1B.

+Even though the dimensions are different, since all internal representations deterministically reproduce each argument, they should contain all the information that are needed to reproduce the texts and should yield similar estimates.
+More generally, the efficiency of GPI estimators is governed by two competing factors: (i) the dimensionality of the internal representation and (ii) the informativeness of that representation.
+More capable foundation models (e.g., LLaMA) often produce higher-dimensional representations, which can reduce statistical efficiency by increasing estimation variance.
+At the same time, these representations may contain richer information that improves the prediction of outcomes and nuisance functions.
+The resulting trade-off is therefore application-specific: in some settings, the additional information outweighs the cost of higher dimensionality, whereas in others it does not.